SealSC/cardano-plutus-contracts/README.md

-# ada-demo
+# Cardano Plutus Contracts

-Here is a DApp demo for ada/PLUTUS.
+Here is a contracts on Cardano Plutus for swapping seal with ada.

 ## Setup Playground